 No. Deep Tissue massage can be very beneficial, but very different that ART®.
 This is working the muscles while you are laying down and not moving.
-ART® is different in the way it takes the tissues through range of motion with a specific contact to comb through adhesions in the muscles.
+ART® is different in the way it takes the tissues through a range of motion with a specific contact to comb through adhesions in the muscles.

 Do I need an adjustment with ART® also?

 There are some instances where the structure that the muscles attach to (Skeletal system) or framework can dictate the function of the muscle.
-With ART® the muscles can be improved, but only to a certain point because the repetition of movements on a imbalanced frame will recycle the same soft tissue problems.
+With ART® the muscles can be improved, but only to a certain point because the repetition of movements on an imbalanced frame will recycle the same soft tissue problems.
 This is where an adjustment can balance out the framework and reset the muscle length making treatment more successful in a shorter time.
 As a Chiropractor, I know the great benefits of the combination of ART® and Chiropractic.

 The body has no mechanism to reduce scar tissue naturally.
 It requires treatment.
-Although the body can sometimes adapt to and tolerate, a certain amount or scar tissue, it will not function optimally and can cause further injury.
+Although the body can sometimes adapt to and tolerate, a certain amount of scar tissue, it will not function optimally and can cause further injury.

 How quickly can treatment be successful?

 Most sessions require only 10 to 15 minutes to complete.
-Depending on how long the individual has had the injury, the number of treatments, almost always, fall between 2 and 20, with an average of 6 to 8 visits.
+Depending on how long the individual has had the injury, the number of treatments, almost always, falls between 2 and 20, with an average of 6 to 8 visits.